awsdocs/aws-snowball-developer-guide/doc_source/ssh-ec2-edge.md

 1. Make sure that you have your network settings configured for your compute instances\.
 For more information, see [Network Configuration for Compute Instances](network-config-ec2-edge.md)\.

-1. Check your notes to find the PEM or PPK key pair that you used for this specific instance, and make a copy of those files somewhere on your computer\.
+1. Check your notes to find the PEM or PPK key pair that you used for this specific instance\.
+Make a copy of those files somewhere on your computer\.
 Make a note of the path to the PEM file\.

 1. Connect to your instance through SSH as in the following example command\.
 The IP address is the IP address of the virtual network interface \(VNIC\) that you set up in [Network Configuration for Compute Instances](network-config-ec2-edge.md)\.